InspMaurice/co2-of-front/README.md

 This library is a use of @tgwf/co2 to mesure the co2 produced by a webpage, directly in the web page.
 It checks every ressource of the page, and depending on the weight and the domain, determine the co2 produced by it.
 It also uses some of the greenweb foundation APIs to determine if the server hosting the ressource is green, and what is his gCO2/kWh if its listed.
+(this is still just a test done by a intern)

 ## Installation